Emmanuelkimutai/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Create a SSH RSA key pair
 Write a Bash script that displays Best School 10 times.
-Write a Bash script that displays Best School 10 times
+Write a Bash script that displays Best School 10 times Write a Bash script that displays Best school 10 times using untill